r3-yamauchi/dify-my-aws-tools-plugin/PRIVACY.md

 - By default, the plugin does **not** store any user inputs or outputs on its own disk.
 - Temporary files (e.g., downloaded GIFs for frame extraction) are written to local storage only for the duration of the request and deleted immediately after completion.
 - Any persistent storage happens only when you instruct a tool to do so (e.g., writing a file to S3 or DynamoDB via the respective tools).
 In such cases the data resides in your AWS account under the resources you control.
-- **Exception – AgentCore Browser Session Manager.** To reopen Playwright browser sessions without re-authenticating, this tool writes minimal session metadata (session ID, WebSocket endpoint, serialized headers/tokens required by AgentCore) to AWS Systems Manager Parameter Store in *your* AWS account.
-These parameters never leave your account, contain no page content or prompts, and are deleted automatically when you call `close_browser_session` or when the stored TTL expires.
-If you prefer not to retain this metadata, disable the browser session manager or periodically purge the corresponding Parameter Store path.

 ## Third-party Services
 - The plugin communicates exclusively with AWS services using the official AWS SDK (boto3) and, for browser automation, the Bedrock AgentCore Browser service plus Playwright.
 No other third-party APIs are contacted.